Back to Resources

 Germany applies full tax residency to anyone with a domicile (Wohnsitz) or habitual abode (gewoehnlicher Aufenthalt) in Germany.

 Germany also applies extended tax liability (erweiterte unbeschraenkte Steuerpflicht) for German nationals who move to low-tax jurisdictions and maintain substantial German economic interests.
 This rule can extend German tax claims for up to 10 years after departure.
+If you are a German citizen with German-source income, German investments, or German business interests, this rule may apply even after you have completed all other exit steps.
 Specialist German tax advice before making the move is essential.

 Exiting Canada (CRA)